hstreamdb/docs/docs/zh/reference/cli.md

 After creating a stream, we can select data from the stream in real-time.
 All the data inserted after the select query is created will be printed out when the insert operation happens.
-Select supports real-time processing on the data inserted into the stream.
+Select supports real-time processing of the data inserted into the stream.

 For example, we can choose the field and filter the data selected from the